 Matteuccia struthiopteris is native to North America and grows quite well in USDA plant hardiness zones 3-7.
-Once established, it will grow to a height of three to six feet with a spread about the same.
+Once established, it will grow to a height of three to six feet (1 to 2 m.) with a spread about the same.
 Ostrich fern grows in vase-shaped clumps called crowns.
 The showy, arching, sterile fronds are plume-like and reminiscent of the tail feathers of the bird from which the common name is derived.

 How to Grow Ostrich Ferns